How to Remove Paint from Metal Surfaces Like a Pro

 2. Sanding Tools: If you’re planning to sand the paint off, you’ll need a variety of sandpapers, ranging from coarse to fine grit.
 A hand sander or a power sander can make the job easier and quicker.
 Don’t forget a dust mask to avoid inhaling any particles.

-3. Heat Gun: A heat gun is an effective tool for loosening paint.
+3. Heat Gun: A heat gun is an effective tool for stripping paint.
 Ensure it’s designed for paint removal, and practice caution as these tools get extremely hot.

 4. Scrapers and Putty Knives: These are essential for gently scraping away the paint after applying the stripper or heating the paint.
 Opt for plastic scrapers for delicate surfaces to avoid scratching the metal.